PitchConnect/match_event_assistant/PROJECT_OVERVIEW.md

 ---
 _Last reviewed and updated by Agent Zero on 2025-07-26 07:46:20_

 See also: docs/VOICE_NLP_AND_CONTEXT.md for details on the voice/NLP pipeline and agentic context propagation standards.

+## Milestone and Development Roadmap

+This roadmap defines the actionable milestones and development plan for the match_event_assistant project.
+All contributors must ensure strict context propagation, real-time logging, and continuous documentation updates across all canonical sources: `PROJECT_OVERVIEW.md`, `CONTRIBUTING.md`, `README.md`, `LOG.md`, `ONBOARDING.md`, `ARCHITECTURE.md`, and the issue tracker.
+All progress, decisions, and changes must be logged in real time in the main chat and reflected in the documentation.

+### Milestone Zero: Full Visibility (Due: 2025-08-10)
+**Objective:** Launch parallel, autonomous development with full transparency and milestone logs in main chat.

+**Epics/Issues:**
+- [ ] Establish real-time logging in main chat for all development activities and decisions.
+- [ ] Audit and update all documentation files (`PROJECT_OVERVIEW.md`, `CONTRIBUTING.md`, `README.md`, `LOG.md`, `ONBOARDING.md`, `ARCHITECTURE.md`) to ensure they reflect current project state and standards.
+- [ ] Set up and document the canonical issue tracker workflow for milestone and issue tracking.
+- [ ] Define and enforce context propagation protocols for all contributors and agents.
+- [ ] Confirm all contributors understand and follow the context propagation and logging requirements.

+### Milestone 1: TTS Client Integration
+**Objective:** Integrate the TTS client module with Kokoro-FastAPI and document the process.

+**Epics/Issues:**
+- [ ] Implement the TTS client module for Kokoro-FastAPI.
+- [ ] Write and run integration and unit tests for the TTS client.
+- [ ] Update `README.md` and `PROJECT_OVERVIEW.md` with TTS client usage, deployment, and configuration instructions.
+- [ ] Add a docker-compose example for Kokoro-FastAPI in documentation.
+- [ ] Log all progress and decisions in `LOG.md` and the main chat.

+### Milestone 2: Event Logging Core Module
+**Objective:** Scaffold and implement the event logging core module with minimal viable functionality.

+**Epics/Issues:**
+- [ ] Design and scaffold the event logging core module.
+- [ ] Implement minimal event logging functionality and tests.
+- [ ] Document architecture and usage in `ARCHITECTURE.md` and `README.md`.
+- [ ] Update onboarding and contribution guidelines to reflect new module.
+- [ ] Ensure all changes are logged in real time and context is propagated.

+### Milestone 3: End-to-End Workflow Integration
+**Objective:** Integrate TTS and event logging modules into the main match_event_assistant workflow.

+**Epics/Issues:**
+- [ ] Integrate TTS and event logging modules.
+- [ ] Conduct end-to-end tests and document results.
+- [ ] Update all relevant documentation and onboarding materials.
+- [ ] Log integration process and outcomes in main chat and `LOG.md`.

+### Milestone 4: Production Readiness & Continuous Improvement
+**Objective:** Achieve production readiness and establish a process for continuous improvement.

+**Epics/Issues:**
+- [ ] Conduct code review, security audit, and performance testing.
+- [ ] Finalize and freeze documentation for initial release.
+- [ ] Establish a process for ongoing issue triage, milestone review, and roadmap updates.
+- [ ] Ensure all context and logs are up to date and accessible.

+---

+#### Ongoing Instructions
+- **Review and Update:** All milestones, issues, and documentation must be reviewed and updated as the project evolves.
+Contributors are responsible for propagating context and maintaining real-time logs.
+- **Canonical Sources:** All changes must be reflected in `PROJECT_OVERVIEW.md`, `CONTRIBUTING.md`, `README.md`, `LOG.md`, `ONBOARDING.md`, `ARCHITECTURE.md`, and the issue tracker.
+- **Context Propagation:** Strictly enforce context propagation and real-time logging for all development activities.

+> _This roadmap is a living document.
+Review and update milestones, issues, and documentation regularly to ensure alignment with project goals and transparency._